wasmite/wasabi/README.md

 # EEVM (Embedded Ethereum Virtual Machine)
-Would written in portable ANSI-C with the help of Lua scripting for console tools and test harnesses.
+Written in portable ANSI-C conforming to [the EVMC API](https://github.com/ethereum/evmc) with the help of Lua scripting for console tools and test harnesses.

 ## Unlicensed
 EEVM is free and unencumbered public domain software.
 For more information, see http://unlicense.org/ or the accompanying LICENSE file.